The Call for Help Program

 Good Samaritan Policy / Medical Amnesty Policy

 Student welfare is a primary concern at SMU.
-Everyone is responsible for creating a healthy community that cares for one another.
+Everyone is responsible for creating a healthy community whose members care for one another.
 One demonstration of caring involves seeking medical assistance for fellow students when lives may be in danger due to alcohol and/or drug intoxication.
 To seek medical assistance, please call 911.

 Any exemption from the SMU conduct review process that is granted under this policy may only apply to disciplinary action and/or sanctions under the SMU alcohol and/or drug policies in the SMU Student Code of Conduct and therefore does not prevent the SMU Police or another police agency from detaining a student, issuing a citation, or making an arrest if they deem that action necessary.

-In order for this policy to apply, the student must meet with their assigned Conduct Officer, complete an application and once referred complete any and all recommendations made by an alcohol and drug counselor in the SMU Center for Alcohol and Drug Abuse Prevention.
+In order for this policy to apply, the student must meet with their assigned Conduct Officer, complete an application and once referred complete any and all recommendations made by an alcohol and drug counselor in SMU Counseling Services.
 (These recommendations will include at minimum an individual appointment with a counselor and a follow-up appointment.)

 While this policy applies to individual students, if an organization has been found in violation of the Universityís alcohol and/or drug policies, then the organizationís willingness to seek medical assistance for a guest may be viewed as a mitigating factor if or when sanctions are issued.